batuhanbaki/TC-Identity-Check-Library/README.md

 # TC Identity Check Library

 This library uses https://tckimlik.nvi.gov.tr/Service/KPSPublic.asmx?op=TCKimlikNoDogrula source.
-NVI is goverment departmant, if you use custom checker follow to link.
+NVI is goverment departmant and if you want use custom checker follow to link.

 # How To Use